 The locomotive's internal gearing was greased at the factory and should not need additional grease until after 50 hours of operation or one year, whichever comes first.
-Follow the greasing instructions below for each gear box.
+Follow the greasing instructions below.
+Note that in some tightly packed engines you may need to move internal components temporarily in order to access the gears.